EmaxRR/WHSTechNotes/journal.md

 | I |  0    | 200000    |
 | Got  |   0  |     r kelly |
 | Nothing  |    6 7   |    jay z in hes elevator  |

+This is a super long essay that is so long you can proof this is a longest essay you ever seen in your life so here is the longest words like pneumonoultramicroscopicsilicovolcanoconiosis, lopadotemachoselachogaleokranioleipsanodrimhypotrimmatosilphiokarabomelitokatakechymenokichlepikossyphophattoperisteralektryonoptekephalliokigklopeleiolagoiosiraiobaphetraganopterygon, Lauwiliwilinukunukuʻoiʻoi, or hippopotomonstrosesquippedaliophobia. those are the longest words ever made and you have proof this is the long essay

+# October 28, 2025